-Steinwasen Park has many great and blood-pumping attractions such as an adventure playground, an alpine coaster, Luxi’s children’s play area, water rafting, and an adventure rope bridge.
+Steinwasen Park has many great and blood-pumping attractions, such as an adventure playground, an alpine coaster, Luxi’s children’s play area, water rafting, and an adventure rope bridge.

 The park also showcases a virtual reality glacier lightning, a space runner ride, a mini raft, and more experience.
-Food and drinks were also available in the park; it has various restaurants ad snack bars.
+Food and drinks were also available in the park; it has various restaurants and snack bars.

-See Related: Best Things to do in Wolfsburg
+See Related: Best Things to Do in Wolfsburg

 7. Sanssouci Park